SAP-samples/teched2025-AD160/exercises/ex1/README.md

 **1.2.2 Understand the Schema**

-Your schema should contain now entities for incidents, customers, adresses and messages.
+Your schema should contain now entities for incidents, customers and messages.
 Let's have a closer look what was implemented by the AI agent.
 In the db folder, you will find the **schema.cds** file.
 This file contains the data model.
 In the beginning it includes some aspects from the common library.
 For example cuid and managed can be added.